SteeltoeOSS/Documentation/api/v4/security/mtls.md

 #### IHttpClientFactory integration

-For applications that are only using identity certificates to make requests, Steeltoe provides a smooth experience through an `IHttpClientBuilder` extension method named `AddAppInstanceIdentityCertificate`.
-This extension invokes code that handles loading certificates from paths defined in the application's configuration, monitors those file paths and their content for changes and attaches the certificate to all outbound requests using a named `HttpClient`.
+For applications that need to send identity certificates in outgoing requests, Steeltoe provides a smooth experience through an `IHttpClientBuilder` extension method named `AddAppInstanceIdentityCertificate`.
+This method invokes code that handles loading certificates from paths defined in the application's configuration, monitors those file paths and their content for changes, and attaches the certificate to all outbound requests using a named `HttpClient`.

 >If needed, see the Microsoft documentation on [IHttpClientFactory documentation](https://learn.microsoft.com/aspnet/core/fundamentals/http-requests)